RoamGuru Roam Guru

 Don't try to do everything.
 Pick a section.
 Walk slowly.
 Stop at the pubs.
 Talk to the people you meet.
 The downs have been here for millions of years.
 They'll be here when you come back.

-Finn O'Sullivan walked the South Downs Way in autumn 2024, returning twice since.
-He still hasn't seen the long-eared owls at Kingley Vale, but he's convinced they're there.
+Finn O'Sullivan is an Irish writer and folklorist who believes the best stories are found in pubs, not museums.
+He walked the South Downs Way in autumn 2024 and has returned three times since.
+He still hasn't seen the long-eared owls at Kingley Vale, but he's convinced they're there, watching him.